PatrickConnell/testrepo/README.md

 # testrepo
 This is a test repository.

+## Edits

 It was created as part of an attempt to learn how to use Git and Github.
 This is a Markdown file.